Kendal Briles, one of the brightest offensive minds in college football, enters his second season as the Razorbacks’ offensive coordinator in 2021.

-Kendal Briles brings a wealth of knowledge and success to Arkansas as a play caller during his career.
+Briles owns a wealth of knowledge and a track record of success as a play caller throughout his coaching career.
 The 2015 Broyles Award finalist led offenses at each of his four coaching stops – Florida State, Houston, Florida Atlantic and Baylor.
 Since taking over play-calling duties prior to the Cotton Bowl at the end of the 2014 season, when his Baylor offense set an NCAA bowl record with 601 passing yards against Michigan State, Briles’ offenses have averaged 39.5 points per game.

 At Florida State, Briles took over a struggling offense that ranked 103rd in total offense (361.2 ypg) and 113th in scoring (21.9 ppg) in 2018.
 In his lone season with the Seminoles, he engineered an offense that improved greatly in both categories gaining 403.2 yards per game and scoring 29.1 points per game.
 The Noles’ running game saw the biggest improvement going from one of the worst in the FBS (91.1 ypg) in 2018 to 133.8 yards per game this season.
 The FSU offense also saw huge turnarounds in the red zone (78.1% in 2018, 86.5% in 2019) and third down conversions (29.1% in 2018, 37.5% in 2019).
 Briles’ offense was led by a pair of All-ACC performers this season in RB Cam Akers and WR Tamorrion Terry.
 Akers ran for 1,144 yards and 14 touchdowns during the regular season to rank 20th in the nation with 104 yards per game.
 His rushing yards are the sixth-highest in a single-season at FSU with his 14 rushing scores ranking seventh all time.